-7. When you done, it could be nice to export our map into .shp (Shapefile) format.
+7. When you have done, it could be nice to export our map into a .shp (Shapefile) format.
 It’s not necessary when you have everything alright unless you have to change something in the data attribute table (I mean to add or remove some column).

 Exporting our spatialite speed limit layer as the .shp file is straightforward.
-We should remember about the geometry option (Pic.
+We should remember the geometry option (Pic.
 12) which in our case is LineString.
 The tool selects the “Automatic” option as the default.

 Our saved .shp file should emerge both in the layer bar as well as on the map canvas (Pic.
 13), having usually other colors than the existing spatialite layer, which now can be removed.

 8. In case, when some alteration of our data attribute table is needed, we must open it and do the relevant changes (Pic.
 14).
-They usually include removing unwanted columns and adding some new with the fill-up based on activating single elements included in our layer.
+They usually include removing unwanted columns and adding some new ones with the fill-up based on activating single elements included in our layer.
 Remember to toggle the editing mode at the very beginning!